ElPatito/PV-efficiency-calcs/README.md

 This Scilab script uses a user-defined solar spectrum to calculate the detailed balance or Shockley-Queisser efficiency limit for photovoltaic devices.
 Because the input spectrum can be varied this script uses a variation of the numerical technique described by Shockley and Queisser in their original paper [1].
-An alternative thermodynamic analytical technique (not included here) can be used if the spectrum is limited to that of a blackbody.
+An alternative thermodynamic analytical technique (see below) can be used if the spectrum is limited to that of a blackbody.
 The provided spectral data file is for the AM1.5G spectrum, and was calculated using SMARTS.
-This is a free open-source program which was developed by C. A. Gueymard, and is available from the US National Renewable Energy Laboratory website [2].
+This is a free open- source program which was developed by C. A. Gueymard, and is available from the US National Renewable Energy Laboratory website [2].

 To use this script, ensure that it is in the same folder as the spectrum data file you intend